HENRYMARTIN5/illustris/README.md

 - Rust nightly toolchain (tested with `rustc 1.70.0-nightly (cf7ada217 2023-04-03)`)
 - The `rust-src` component installed
+- The `llvm-tools-preview` component installed
 - The `x86_64-unknown-none` target installed
 - `bootimage` installed through cargo
-- A working cross-compiler toolchain (technically only binutils is required, but a full toolchain is nice, just in case) for the `x86_64-elf` target

 If you don't have any of these (or if you're building in a fresh VM, which is what I reccomend), just follow along with the instructions below.

 #### Rustup

 Install rustup for your current distro.
 You can find instructions for your distro [here](https://rustup.rs/).
-Keep in mind that Windows is NOT SUPPORTED.
+Keep in mind that Windows is not officially supported, but *might* work.

 #### Rust Nightly